-- That a suitable allocated site is not available or suitable for their proposed use; - That the proposed site can be justified against the criteria for built facilities used in the site selection process for allocated sites shown in table 5.1; - The site will be sustainable in terms of its social, economic and environmental impacts and this has been demonstrated through Sustainability Appraisal and Habitats Regulations Assessment Screening at the project-level; - The proposal complies with the vision and spatial strategy for the Waste DPD and satisfies criteria in policy WM1 and WM12.
+- 1. That a suitable allocated site is not available or suitable for their proposed use; - 2.
+That the proposed site has been assessed against the criteria for built facilities used in the site selection process for allocated sites shown in Table 5.1; - The site will be sustainable in terms of its social, economic and environmental impacts and this has 3. been demonstrated through Sustainability Appraisal and Habitats Regulations Assessment at the - 4.
+The proposal complies with the vision and spatial strategy for the Waste Local Plan and satisfies criteria in policy WM1 and WM12.